Chris-Not-Mikey/EE312-Final-Project/scripts/README.md

 1. make a New python file.
 You can copy and pasted "plot_contact_chain.py" as a staring point
 2. Make sure the line "from process_utils import *" is at the top.
 3. Use functions from process_utils.py to plot your data
+4. Consult the API below for details

+# API

 ## plot_single_EE312_data